Irvine, California: Like a Local

 You could say this place has always been a community with a master plan.
 Initially designed for just 50,000 residents, the city was laid out to include industrial and residential areas as well as recreational spaces and greenbelts.
 The region has been associated with the Irvine family since 1878, when it started the Irvine Ranch.
 But the city itself was less than half a century old when it was incorporated in 1971.
 That’s six years after one of the city’s major draws, the University of California, Irvine (UCI), was founded.

 Like just about everything else in Irvine, even the university is young—it was founded in 1965.
-Today there are 27,000 students, but more than half of the classes have fewer than 20 students each.
+Today, there are 27,000 students, but more than half of the classes have fewer than 20 students.
 While we’re on the subject of numbers, consider that this campus was voted the greenest in the country by the Sierra Club.

 As one of the city’s center points, events like university football games and theater performances aren’t just for the students, but for the entire community.
 With a campus that sits on nearly 1,500 acres, they need a way to get around.
 Like many California universities, UCI is loaded with students and bicycles, but that’s not the point—it’s where they’re going.
 As part of the city’s original master plan, they made sure to include easy access to the great outdoors right in their own backyard.

-After you’re done working up a sweat in those open spaces, you’ll want to head over and enjoy one of the other great aspects of Irvine: the cuisine.
-Thanks to UCI, and partially to the booming technologies in the area, the city draws residents from around the world, especially from Asia, and they bring with them some delicious dishes.
+After you’re done working up a sweat in those open spaces, you’ll want to enjoy one of the other great aspects of Irvine: the cuisine.
+Thanks to UCI, and partially to the booming technologies in the area, the city draws residents from around the world (especially from Asia), and they bring with them some delicious dishes.

 In this place, size does matter.
 You either go big, or you go home.
 Guess what?
 I’m doing both.
-I’m going big and I’m going home with my small little brioche here.
+I’m going big and I’m going home with my small little brioche.
 But that’s the point about Irvine.
-This is a place that only the locals know, and now you do too.
-While Irvine may be a master plan city, I can guarantee you, this place is definitely not part of the master plan of my diet.
+It is a place that only the locals know…and now you do too.
+While Irvine may be a master plan city, I can guarantee this place is definitely not part of the master plan of my diet.
 But I’m not complaining.